-Amy Tidwell Andrews counsels clients on a range of corporate and commercial real estate transactions and business development opportunities.
-Her experience includes assisting clients with land management and natural resources issues, including endangered species habitat protection, sustainable forestry, utility and access easements, conservation easements, and permitting, compliance and regulatory matters.
-She has advised clients regarding the development of business opportunities in the areas of renewable energy (including wind and solar) and carbon credits.
-Mrs. Andrews has worked with nonprofit organizations in matters of corporate governance, strategic planning, fundraising, lobbying, intellectual property and contracts.
+Amy Tidwell Andrews counsels clients on a range of corporate and commercial real estate transactions and business development opportunities, including corporate formations, asset and stock purchases, franchising, incentive stock option plans, commercial leasing, and copyright and trademark licensing.
+Mrs. Andrews also works with nonprofit organizations in matters of corporate governance, strategic planning, fundraising, lobbying, intellectual property and contracts.
+Amy has experience helping clients with land management and natural resources issues, including endangered species habitat protection, sustainable forestry, utility and access easements, conservation easements, and permitting, compliance and regulatory matters.
+She has also advised clients regarding the development of business opportunities in the areas of renewable energy (including wind and solar) and carbon credits, and has assisted multiple clients in the hospitality industry with growing their businesses through franchising.

 A native of Atlanta, Mrs. Andrews attended Marist School and Georgia State University College of Law and is still active in the schools' alumni activities.
 She helped found and currently serves on the board of directors for Keeping It Wild, a local nonprofit environmental organization.

-- Represented various clients in the formation and maintenance of corporations and limited liability companies.
+- Regularly represent clients in the formation and maintenance of corporations and limited liability companies.

 - Represented various clients in the preparation of non-disclosure agreements, confidentiality agreements and liability waivers.